syncfusion-content/windowsforms-docs/WindowsForms/MetroForm/Metro-Form.md

 <tr>
 <td>
 Delta</td><td>
 Gets a signed count of the number of detentes the mouse wheel has rotated.
-A detente is one notch of the mouse wheel.</td></tr>
+A detentes is one notch of the mouse wheel.</td></tr>
 <tr>
 <td>
 Location</td><td>